c2platform/ansible-collection-forgerock/roles/ds/README.md

 Requirements configured (now as group_vars on play level, but it could be done at role level too) are JDK/Java version, java_home directory, expose java_home set to Yes.
 So if the Java role would need to be replaced by different ones, these requirements would need to be translated for the new underlying roles.
+For installing a cluster, mind the sequence:
+1. First install the node which is NOT the config master.
+In DEV we call this DS2.
+2. Then install the config master.
+It is this one that will have the step to configure the replication process, for both nodes.
+It also before configuring replication, does a check (ldapsearch) on whether the not-config-master node is up and running.

 # Definition of Done
 There are limited checks in the role, e.g. to see whether the DS service was already installed and configured.
 However more checks could be helpful,